disruptive-muenchen/chatbot/README.md

 ## Usage

-To use the bot, create a persona file in your data/personas/ folder as per the following instructions.
+To use the bot, create a persona YAML file in the data/personas/ folder.
+See the examples/ folder for a couple of examples to get started.

 1. Open the `data/personas/` directory in your file system.

 2. In this directory, create a new YAML file for your persona.
 The filename can be anything you want, but should end with the `.yml` extension.
 For instance, you might name your file `tony.yml`.

-3. Open this new file in a text editor.

-4. The persona file should follow the structure shown in the example.
+3. The persona file should follow the structure shown in the example.
 Here is an explanation for each attribute:

    - `name`: The persona's name.